Bob Geldof: Controversies

-Geldof swore on the music television programme CountDown:United Kingdom, saying "Fuck the tape" while concluding his chat with Cat Deeley.
+Geldof swore on the music television programme CD:UK, saying "Fuck the tape" while concluding his chat with Cat Deeley.
 At the NME awards in 2006, when accepting an award, Geldof referred to the host Russell Brand as a "cunt".
 Brand responded by saying "It's no wonder Bob Geldof knows so much about famine – he's been dining out on 'I Don't Like Mondays' for 30 years".
 Then, in mid-July 2006, he infuriated many New Zealanders by criticising the New Zealand government's foreign aid contribution as "shameful" and "pathetic".
 Winston Peters, the Minister of Foreign Affairs responded that Geldof failed to recognise the "quality" of New Zealand aid as well as other New Zealand contributions.

 During mid-November 2008, a local for-profit organisation, Diversity@Work, invited Geldof to Melbourne, to speak about Third World poverty and the failure of governments to combat the crisis.
 It was later revealed that he was paid $100,000 for his speech, which included a luxury hotel room and first-class airfares.